Deep learning methods for stochastic Galerkin approximations of elliptic random PDEs: Numerical Experiments

 The corresponding loss functions are given in Problem~\ref{Problem:Training_SGN} and Problem~\ref{Problem:TrainingSRN} with unweighted operators.
 We use the same architecture for the \textit{S-GalerkinNet} and the \textit{S-RitzNet}.
 Each neural network consists of $M+1$ disconnected branches, where each branch of the neural network consists of an input layer with 35 neurons and the \textnormal{swish} activation function, four hidden layers, each of which has 35 \textnormal{swish} activated neurons, and a linear output neuron.
 The \textnormal{ADAM} optimizer uses a decaying learning rate scheme, and the input spatial points are drawn as a continuous stream of quasi-random Sobol points.

-The performance with corresponding training times of the neural networks are given in Figure~\ref{Figure:Experiment2_Data} for $P = 1, \, N = 1, \dots , 25$.
+The performance with corresponding training times of the neural networks are given in Figure~\ref{Figure:Experiment2_Data} for $P = 1, \, N = 1, \dots , 40$.
 The resulting dimensionality of the coupled system of two dimensional PDEs is depicted on the $x$-axis.
 The errors are calculated against reference solutions, that are generated pathwise via a finite element method.
 The reference solutions in the shown neural network approximation errors are generated with the same truncation index of the KL-type expansion of the diffusion coefficients as used for the neural networks, to show the performance of the neural networks.
-The relative $L^2(\Omega; H^1(\DD; \R))$-error ranges from just above $1.05\%$ for $N = 1$ to just above $2.04\%$ for $N = 25$.
+The relative $L^2(\Omega; H^1(\DD; \R))$-error ranges from just above $1\%$ for $N = 1$ to just under $2.2\%$ for $N = 40$.
 The reference solutions in the shown neural network KL-type errors are generated using $N = 200$ terms in the KL-type expansion of the diffusion coefficients, to show the convergence in the truncation index.
-By using 25 KL terms for the neural network, resulting in a system of 26 coupled two dimensional PDEs, we achieve a relative $L^2(\Omega; H^1(\DD; \R))$-error of just above $5.1\%$.
-Both neural networks perform, again, very similar in terms of the approximation error, with the above explained difference in training time.
+By using $40$ KL-terms for the neural network, resulting in a system of $41$ coupled two dimensional PDEs, we achieve a relative $L^2(\Omega; H^1(\DD; \R))$-error of just above $3.8\%$.
+The coupling strength $\operatorname{nnz}(A(x)), \operatorname{nnz}(B(x))$, as well as $\operatorname{nnz}(\mathbf{A}(x))$ range from around $13\%$ for $N = 1$ to around $5\%$ for $N = 40$.
+The relative number of non-negative, non-diagonal entries of the coupling operator decreases with increasing stochastic dimension, since the sparsity of the Galerkin tensor increases exponentially in $N$.
+The training time grows linearly with the increasing number of random variables.

 As a third example, we consider the elliptic random PDE with a log-normal diffusion coefficient given by a Gaussian process with squared exponential covariance kernel, and constant deterministic forcing term.
 This diffusion coefficient requires both, a high stochastic dimension as well as a high polynomial dimension.
 By increasing both parameters, the dimensionality of the resulting fully coupled systems grows extremely fast.
 Let $\DD = (0,1)$, and let